ToNyOyO/veeva-vault-package-maker/README.md

 # Veeva Vault CLM Presentation tool

->*All of this is subject to change as development continues but the idea was to create something simple that just works*
+*All of this is subject to change as development continues but the idea was to create something simple that just works*

+#### Design philosophy

+This is not an all-encompassing tool, made to do everything for you.
+This is just a collection of tasks to remove the drudgery of making Veeva presentations.
+That's all it's meant to do.

+If there's something I need to do more than once, and it's a faff to do, I'll probably extend this to automate that.
+Like renaming a Key Message: Once or twice is fine, but twice, across four presentations?
+For all these files?!
+Uff...
+That needs a tool.

 ## What does it do?
->This will create the project structure based on the idea of using Shared Resources, and using a pre-defined template structure.
+>This will create the project structure based on using Shared Resources rather than resources per Key Message, and using a pre-defined HTML/LESS/JS template structure.
 >
 >As long as all your LESS files are in `shared`>`css` and are `imported` into `default.less` and your JS files are in `shared`>`js` they will be packaged correctly.

 ## What does it NOT do?
->It will not accept crazy characters as input.
-It does not clean /?$& or anything else!
-Use only spaces, hyphens, underscores and alphanumeric characters!
->
 >It does not screen grab your thumbnail/poster images for you.
 >
 >It will not make your bed either.